 Crown Jewels Food Safety Objective:

-To ensure all the products we market are as free as possible from elements that might bring harm of any kind to our customers.
+To ensure all the products we market are as free as possible from elements that might bring harm to any kind to our customers.
 Our intention is to apply the best available practices to prevent contamination of our products from any source.

 We must be committed to this objective and our Growers, Operators, and Supply Partners must share this commitment.